 It will take much political will and resolution to attain our goals on energy.
-As of 1980 our dependence on foreign oil was reduced from 97 percent to 83 percent.
-The goal for 1985 is to reduce this to 50 percent.
+As of 1980 our dependence on foreign oil was reduced from 97% to 83%.
+The goal for 1985 is to reduce this to 50%.
 This does not take into account any possible sudden breakthroughs in nonconventional sources of energy, like direct conversion of sunlight into electric energy through a cheaper method than now exists, or discovery of large deposits of oil in our country.

 Another salient phase of our development program is the production of food, sufficient and nutritionally appropriate to feed 47.9 million Filipinos.

 It cannot be denied that we have made notable breakthroughs by achieving self-sufficiency in rice and exporting surplus, distributing land transfer certificates (in 1972 we distributed land transfer certificates to only about 50 farmers) to rice and corn farmers, and cultivating cash crops, including coffee, cacao, and rubber.